raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 3, +1/additional Intensity | **Range:** 100 ft |
 | **Area:** 1 or more Monsters | **Resist:** NA |

 This spell allows the caster to understand and be understood by any type of creature capable of any form of communication (telepathic, pheromones, tactile, and so on).
 The caster simply speaks in their own Idioma and the creature understands the caster's intent or query in its own form of communication.
-The Games Master should determine the creature's reaction based on its Alignment as compared with that of the caster.
+The Games Master should determine the creature's reaction based on its Alinhamento as compared with that of the caster.
 The caster may switch from one creature to another of the same type throughout the spell's Duration.

 ---
 #### Sphere of Invulnerability, Lesser